julien3641/AirBnB_clone/README.md

 We have done some tests for our classes and methods.
 Tests are made to make sure our code display the result and the outputs expected.

-The command to Display the results of the tests in interactive mode is :
+The command to display the results of the tests in interactive mode is :
 ```
 $ python3 -m unittest discover tests
 ```